ATS Gameplay Preferences

 Western Star 49X in Idaho

 American Truck Simulator (ATS) by SCS Software includes a number of preference options that can impact gameplay enjoyment or immersion.
 Besides supporting a variety controllers and button boxes to help immerse the player in driving a truck, gameplay preference options allow the player aids or go for a more authentic experience.
 This post covers some of the gameplay options I feel enhances the driving experience.
+With many configurable options, some of which I remained unaware of for some time after I first stared playing, I decided to create this post as a resources.
 First I cover the basics and realism then offer tips on adjusting field-of-view for single-screen users.

 basics